 The parade starts in the Paradise Gardens area of the park (near Silly Symphony Swings) and makes its way past the Little Mermaid ride, the main entrance to Cars Land, through Carthay Circle, in to Hollywood Land, and ends next to Guardians of the Galaxy: Mission Breakout.
 As with all parades, depending on where you’re situated on the parade route, it could take 15 minutes or more for the parade to pass your location.
 The exact parade route is noted on the Oogie Boogie Bash Halloween party park map.
 About 10 minutes before each parade the Headless Horseman will ride down the parade route.

 For the best view obtain a spot for the parade at least 30 minutes ahead of time.

 We have full video of the Frightfully Fun Parade on our YouTube page:

 What about the World of Color: Villainous?

-There were no performances of World of Color: Villainous during 2022’s Halloween party.
+There are no performances of World of Color: Villainous scheduled for the 2023 Halloween party.

 What is Mickey’s Trick & Treat?

 Mickey’s Trick & Treat is a show at the Disney Theater in Hollywood Land.
 It’s a family-friendly Halloween show.
 Kids can enjoy dancing with characters not-so-scary-tales.
 Candy is passed out at the end of the show.
 There are multiple show times available and were able to walk up at the start of the performance and get a seat without waiting.